 But my airline says I need a ticket out

 This can be a problem.
-We've received some reports that some carriers -- notably British Airways -- won't let passengers board without having a ticket out of the country.
+We've received some reports that some carriers -- notably British Airways and Jetstar -- won't let passengers board without having a ticket out of the country.
 This can often come down to the attitude of the person at check-in.
 All you can do is check with the airline beforehand and if they require it then pick up a cheap ticket out of Thailand to prove you are leaving.

 Can I use visas back to back?

 Yes, at the moment there is no written regulations saying that you can't use tourist visas back to back.
 So you could conceivably get four tourist visas to give you a full year in Thailand (with you briefly leaving three times to get a new visa).